Aries-IITD/Tryst-RL-Codebase/README.md

 to check all the command line arguments.
 You can change the mode to battle against one of your AIs, or to wait on the ladder for battles.
 We have given 5 options for AIs: random, ai1, ai2, ai3, ai4.
 Random is pre-implemented, while ai1-ai4 can be implemented in `ai.py`.

+If you get an error for no module `poke_env`, try pip installing it separately using `pip install poke_env` or upgrading your pip then repeating the pip install steps again.
 If you get an error in running the driver.py after a crash, restart the server.